microsoft/dicom-server/docs/quickstarts/dicom-cast.md

 The authentication used will depend on setup of your Medical Imaging Server for Azure and your FHIR Server.
 For additional information regarding setting up authentication see [this documentation](/converter/dicom-cast/docs/authentication.md).

-Below steps needs to be taken
+The steps below need to be taken to configure authentication:
-- Add secrets related to Authentication in KeyValut for Medical Imaging Server for Azure.
+- Add secrets related to Authentication in KeyVault for Medical Imaging Server for DICOM.

     Example: If Medical Imaging Server for Azure was configured with `OAuth2ClientCredential`, below is the list of secrets that need to added to the KeyValut.